peddadap/design_templates/README.md

 - Op Control Center

     * Decouple Business Op activity from airbyte connector framework
-    * Data Source Management --  new connections, reapir or fix connectivity and maintaince of source data assets
+    * Data Source Management --  new connections, repair or fix connectivity and maintenance of source data assets
     * Dedicated OP control center with near realtime monitoring and activity logs

 - S3 RAW Zone

-    * All sourced datasets will be stored on AWS S3 as parqauet files
+    * All sourced datasets will be stored on AWS S3 as parquet files
     * Sources extracted will be partitioned by time and/or with other context appropriate for optimal downstream consumption

 - SnowFlake